- MVP development costs ranges from $15,000 to $140,000, depending on features, technology, and team location.

 Define MVP Features with a Focus on Core Functionality

 Once you have collected the relevant information by conducting research, you must now define the MVP functionality that addresses the needs of early adopters.
 Pay close attention to the essential features that directly solve the difficulties you have highlighted.
-Establish a clear path for MVP development by classifying the features into “must-haves” and “nice-to-haves”.
+Establish a clear path for MVP development for your startup by classifying the features into “must-haves” and “nice-to-haves”.

 For example,